DiveGearAdvice.comUpdated April 2026

 When to Consider Drysuit

-If you dive year-round in UK waters, a drysuit becomes economical.
+If you dive year-round in cold waters, a drysuit becomes economical.
 You'll be warmer, dive longer, and extend your season.
-Initial investment is higher (£800-1,500 plus undersuit and training) but comfort improves dramatically.
+Initial investment is higher (£640-1,500 plus undersuit and training) but comfort improves dramatically.

-Most UK divers who dive 20+ times annually eventually transition to drysuits.
+Most cold water divers who dive 20+ times annually eventually transition to drysuits.
 If you're committed to this hobby, it's worth planning for.

 Hooded Vests and Accessories

-Separate hoods (£30-60) are essential for UK diving.
+Separate hoods (£25-60) are essential for cold water diving.
 Heat loss from the head is substantial.
-Never dive UK waters without hood coverage.
+Never dive cold waters without hood coverage.

-Tropical-thickness wetsuits marketed for "all conditions" A 3mm suit is useless for UK diving.
+Tropical-thickness wetsuits marketed for "all conditions" A 3mm suit is useless for cold water diving.
 Even 5mm fails beyond summer.
 Ignore marketing claims - check the actual thickness.

 Suits without sealed seals Standard wetsuits allow water circulation.
-For UK temperatures, you need semi-dry seals at wrists, ankles, and neck to minimise flushing.
+For cold water temperatures, you need semi-dry seals at wrists, ankles, and neck to minimize flushing.

 Suits that don't fit perfectly A loose wetsuit is a cold wetsuit.
 Water circulation defeats insulation.
 Never compromise on fit to save money.